Unravel-Pranav/Deep-Learning/sonar_single_layer_perceptron.md

   - 'R' for rock.
   - 'M' for metal cylinder.

+## Dataset can be dowloaded from Datasets folder, named as  `sonar.csv`

 This binary classification challenge helps assess how well a neural network with a softmax layer can distinguish nuanced frequency patterns across multiple features.